 We have some of the most advanced equipment designed to treat paralysis including a few items available in no other location that have been developed by and for NextStep Atlanta.

 WHO WE SERVE

 Multiple Sclerosis (MS)

 Guided exercise consists of 1-on-1 or 2-on-1 training with our certified activity-based therapists.
 Our trainers will work with you to promote functional recovery and improved health.

-Locomotor Training allows individuals living with paralysis to repetitively practice standing and stepping using body weight support.
+Gait Training allows individuals living with paralysis to repetitively practice standing and stepping using body weight support.
 In a therapy session, the participant is suspended in a harness over a treadmill while specially trained therapists move his or her legs and body to simulate walking.
 As the person gains function, improvements in sitting, standing, reaching, grasping or walking occur.

 Functional Electrical Stimulation (“FES”)

 Functional electrical stimulation (FES) applies small electrical pulses to paralyzed muscles to restore or improve their function.
 (FES) is used to stimulate peripheral nerves, the "lower motor neurons" that connect the spinal cord to your muscles.
 FES can be utilized for muscle re-education, functional substitution, spasticity management or general health and wellness benefits.

 NextStep’s FES bikes are specially designed ergonomic bicycles which a person can use from their wheelchair, using electrical stimulation through electrodes to cycle with and without motor support.
 These bikes can be used for either arm cycling or leg cycling.
 The benefits of FES cycling are numerous—from aerobic conditioning to increased circulation, spasticity management and muscle flexibility.